COGS, NeuroFraming and the OSCLR Effect

-COGS® Glasses display non-threatening motion in the peripheral vision.
+COGS® Neuroframing uses non-threatening motion in the peripheral vision.
 This particular type of motion has a calming effect allowing the wearer to focus more intently and remain alert longer.
 This type of visual display has been named OSCLR.

 The OSCLR Effect was first discovered in 2015 by Dr. Andy Bevilacqua during his doctoral research.
 OSCLR stands for Optically Stimulated Cognitive Load Regulation and has been demonstrated to help improve learning, increase retention and promote concentration by blocking distractions and clear brain fog.

-If interested in NeuroFraming™ (web-based frame) please contact us.
+If your are interested in being an early adopter for NeuroFraming™ (web-based frame) please contact us.

 Practical NLP Podcast.
 Andy Smith.
 (2018).
 How To Use Peripheral Vision In Therapy.

 Anne-Laure Le Cunff.
 How stress and anxiety impact your ability to focus.

 Bevilacqua, A., Paas, F., & Krigbaum, G. (2016).
 Effects of motion in the far peripheral visual field on cognitive test performance and cognitive load.
 Perceptual & Motor Skills, 122(2), 453-469.

 Bevilacqua, A., Paas, F., & Krigbaum, G. (2016).
 Effects of motion in the far peripheral visual field on cognitive test performance and cognitive load.
 9th Annual Cognitive Load Theory Conference, Bochum, Germany, June 23-25, 2016.